This is not your fault

 you’re legally still a minor and take more aggressive action.
 Also, if you are a minor in the images, you can report them to National Center for Missing and Exploited Children.
 They work hard to keep young people safe, and will make your report available to law enforcement.

+Block the blackmailer, but do not delete your profile or messages.
 This probably feels like the opposite of what you were thinking, but keep everything that is being said to you and that you have said.
 This will help show someone what happened instead of just relying on your memory.
 Save texts, pictures, videos, websites, etc. You can take screenshots and save webpages as PDFs.
 Save everything just in case.

 Change all of your passwords.